-15-Bean Soup with Ham made with assorted beans, diced tomatoes, and smoky ham.
-Kicked up with Cajun seasonings, it’s thick, hearty, delicious and the perfect use for your leftover ham!
+15-Bean Soup with Ham with assorted beans, ham, tomatoes, and Cajun spices for the ultimate cold weather comfort food.
+It’s thick, hearty, delicious and the perfect use of your leftover ham!

-I am not a big fan of ham but when the holidays roll in, I make sure I cook up the largest one I can find because leftover bones and scraps in my house mean bowl after bowl of this delicious 15-bean soup.
+I am not a big fan of ham but when the holidays roll in, I make sure I cook up the largest one I can find because leftover bones and scraps in my house mean bowl after bowl of this delicious 15-bean soup with ham.
 Thick, hearty, and kicked up a notch with Cajun seasonings, it’s a delicious way to warm up on a blustery winter day.

-15-bean soup is a satisfying cold weather meal that’s nutritious and budget-friendly, too.
-I use Hurst’s Hambeens which has a variety of dried beans, peas, and lentils and one bag make a big pot perfect for feeding a crowd or for plenty of leftovers to enjoy for days!
+15-bean soup is a satisfying cold weather meal that’s nutritious and budget-friendly.
+I use Hurst’s Hambeens which already comes with a variety of dried beans, peas, and lentils and make a big pot perfect for feeding a crowd or for plenty of leftovers to enjoy for days!

 - Add acidic ingredients such as tomatoes AFTER the beans have fully cooked and are tender.
 Toss in the salt when the beans are already a bit soft as adding it at the beginning will toughen the beans.

-- Bring the beans to a boil and then lower heat to continue to cook in a simmer.
-This will ensure the beans will cook tender but with skins intact.
-Vigorous boiling will make the beans split or burst at the seams.
+- Bring the beans to a boil and then lower heat to continue to cook in a gentle simmer.
+This will ensure the beans will cook tender but with skins intact as vigorous boiling will make the beans split or burst at the seams.

 - Use a large, heavy-bottomed pot to give the beans enough space to cook and to allow for even heat distribution.

 That’s it, folks!
-Make sure to pair this 15-bean soup with ham with plenty of cornbread and enjoy!
+Make sure to pair this 15-bean and ham soup with plenty of cornbread and enjoy!